Zone Look-up Map

 - 4-3(D)(23) | [Bank] Small loan businesses | 1 mile/5,280 ft

-- 4-3(D)(26) | [Medical or dental clinic] Methadone clinics | 330 ft
+- 4-3(D)(26) | [Medical or dental clinic] Methadone centers | 330 ft

 - 4-3(D)(26) | [Medical or dental clinic] Syringe exchange facility | 500 ft

-- 4-3(D)(27) | [Personal and Business Services] Bail bonds | 1mile/5,280 ft boundary of any courthouse (there is no seperation requirement within 500 ft of a courthouse)
+- 4-3(D)(27) | [Personal and Business Services] Bail bonds | 1mile/5,280 ft (there is no separation requirement within 500 ft of a courthouse)

 - 4-3(D)(41) | Pawn Shop | 1 mile/5,280 ft

-- 4-3(E)(12)(e) | [WTF] Freestanding WTF | 1,000 ft
+- 4-3(E)(13)(e) | [WTF] Freestanding WTF | 1,000 ft

-- TABLE 5-12-4 | Off-premise Signs in Mixed-use and Non-residential Zone Districts | 300 ft
+- Table 5-12-4 | Off-premise Signs in Mixed-use and Non-residential zone districts | 300 ft

-Other uses are required to be a certain distance from either an existing residential use or residential zone.
+Many other uses are required to be a certain distance from either an existing residential use or residential zone.

 Does the City regulate short-term rentals, like AirBnB and VRBO?